gethiox/HIDI/README.md

 - performance improvements in the field of monitoring for connected devices, currently `/proc/bus/input/devices` is being parsed every second, it can be implemented much more efficiently
 - Precompiled builds targeted for more platforms
-- MIDI sequencer, only if there are Keyboards available with full LED control over Linux input subsystem (wishlist)
+- MIDI sequencer, only if there are keyboards available with full LED control over Linux input subsystem (wishlist)

 # Requirements
 - **Application is designed to be run under a Linux machine**, it can be run under Raspberry Pi zero, it can be run on x64 dedicated tower PC
 - In the case of Pi Zero, thing like USB HAT may be very useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
-  (unless you have old version lying around, it may work just fine)
+  (unless you have old version lying around, it may work just fine).
+Here is my recommendation:
   ![no china usb midi](./docs/no-china-usb-midi.png)
 - If you don't have spare MIDI ports on your PC, two identical USB MIDI interfaces with some DIN 5p bridges may be useful
 - **Keyboards**, **gamepads** :)